AlexeyVRomanenko/OTUS-HW-1/README.md

  complier
    - C++ 20 or later (g++, clang++, msvc, etc.)
    - Use cmake 3.28 to build this project (Optional)
+   - Dependencies: boost.
+Use vcpkg or conan to get it.

 Test